Shadowcat650/rchess/README.md

 RChess is a chess library designed to be used for applications that need to access chess games and or chess boards.
 For example, a UCI GUI or an online chess game application.

-Note: RChess is still in early development with many features planned.
+Note: RChess is still under development with many features planned.
 The API may change.

-If you find any bugs, or have any suggestions that will make the code easier to read or faster, please feel free create a pull request, or and issue.
+If you find any bugs, or have any suggestions that will make the code easier to read or faster, please feel free create a pull request.

 For big API changes or new features, please create an issue in the github issues tab.